 - The business has fewer than 50 employees

 The change in legislation does not ‘outlaw’ working through Personal Service Companies (PSC).
 Although there may be some turbulence as we adapt to the new legislation, ultimately, there is nothing to prevent engagement with independent consultants, provided they either operate as truly self-employed, or additional tax is paid on their services.

 The off-payroll working rules currently apply to any worker supplying their services through a PSC and any public sector organisation (where the responsibility for assessment was transferred to the end hirer in April 2017).
-The changes to the legislation coming in April 2021 will transfer the assessment responsibility to medium and large end hirers in the private sector.
+The change to the legislation transfers the assessment responsibility to medium and large end hirers in the private sector.
 For small end hirers in the private sector the responsibility for assessment will remain with the PSC.

 ‘Inside IR35’ is a term which usually means that the contract and working practices of the engagement are consistent with a ‘disguised employment’ relationship and should therefore be subject to income tax and National Insurance deductions at source, similar to an employee.